-No. 20 Iowa blanks Northwestern 20-0
+No. 20 Iowa blanks Northwestern 20-0 in season’s 2nd shutout

 THE TAKEAWAY

-Iowa: The Hawkeyes have a two-game win streak heading into a bye.
+Iowa: The Hawkeyes have a two-game winning streak heading into a bye.
 With games against Wisconsin and Minnesota following the week off, they have a chance to take control of the Big Ten West.
+It’s unclear when leading receiver Brandon Smith (leg injury) will be ready to return.

 Northwestern: Whether it’s Smith or Hunter Johnson under center, the offense continues to sputter.
 The Wildcats managed just 70 yards of total offense in the first half.
 At 1-6, they’d have to win out to become bowl eligible.
 A more realistic goal for the remainder of the season would be either Smith or Johnson showing some consistency heading into the offseason.